Council tax exemption

 If you're struggling to pay your council tax bill, contact Student Advice in Leeds University Union.
 It's important that you don't ignore a council tax letter as there may be legal implications.

 Term-time address in Leeds, Wakefield, Bradford or Kirklees

 We send a list of full-time, registered students to the Leeds, Wakefield, Bradford and Kirklees councils at the end of October and February each year.
 The council should be able to find your name and address on the database sent to them by the University of Leeds, providing that you have:

 - entered your term-time address when you register

-If you're not sure which address you have registered with the university, you can check this by logging into the student Portal and selecting the Academic Admin tab.
-It is your responsibility to keep your addresses up to date via the Portal.
+If you're not sure which address you have registered with the university, you can check this by logging into the Minerva and clicking the Access Student Services icon in the toolbar in the top right.
+Once logged in to Student Services, select 'Personal information'.
+It is your responsibility to keep your addresses up to date via Minerva.